Biz-comm is owned by Stephen Wilson and Patrice Olivier-Wilson.

 Besides corporate gigs working in the oil industry, Stephen's background includes working for several government contractors, writing to RFPs to gain lucrative government contracts.
 His writing freelance work includes magazine columns, including several years with Remodeling Magazine for marketing topics.

-Stephen and Patrice married in 1997, combining their skill sets and expanding Biz-comm's business over the past two decades.
+Stephen and Patrice married in 1997, combining their skill sets and expanding Biz-comm's business over the past 26 years.
 Moving from Kingsford, MI to Reston VA, to Asheville NC area, Biz-comm has a long list of clients from Maine to California.

 We are a company's unofficial board of directors.
 We're here when you need to vent, bounce ideas, get our advice on running your business.
 While our core capabilities are in marketing your business, getting leads and closing sales, we've been around long enough to have learned from many firms what works and what doesn't.
 Our core competencies are in communicating our clients' messages to their target markets, using a variety of tool sets, whether that is corporate branding, direct mail, newsletters, websites, press releases, sales materials, ads, TV or radio spots, show displays... well, the list goes on forever.
 After all these decades, we've been there, done that, and have earned the t-shirt.